neongreen/artyom.me/index.html.md

 # Maybe you want to hire me sometime later

-Here's my [CV](/cv), but I work for [Serokell](https://serokell.io/) at the moment (and we're writing a [cryptocurrency in Haskell](https://github.com/input-output-hk/cardano-sl)).
+Here's my [CV](/cv), but I work for [Wire](https://wire.com/) at the moment.
+We're writing an end-to-end encrypted messenger.
 Most likely, I won't agree to work for you right now.
-But hey, you can still write me and maybe in a year or so I'll be yours if you:
+But you can write me anyway so that if I do end up looking for another job, I would know that you exist :)

-* are awesomer
-* aren't awesomer but pay substantially more
-* or offer relocation to some nice country

 # Look at my Telegram channel